-- Identify the closest / most affected sensitive areas (e.g. residential building; school) by the working sites, regarding air and noise pollution; - List the Moldovan regulations and WB standards (if any) that define limit values for the mentioned pollutants, in ambient air and residential areas; - Undertake measurements (air pollutants concentrations, noise levels) in the vicinity of the working sites; - Compare the measurement results with the regulated limits such as: - Limit values; - Alert thresholds for sensible utilities (residential areas); - Intervention thresholds for sensible utilities (residential areas). - Propose corrective actions in order to mitigate the environmental issues identified on the working sites. - Issue a report.
+- Identify the closest / most affected sensitive areas (e.g. residential building; school) by the working sites, regarding air and noise pollution; - List the Moldovan regulations and WB standards (if any) that define limit values for the mentioned pollutants, in ambient air and residential areas; - Undertake measurements (air pollutants concentrations, noise levels) in the vicinity of the working sites; - Compare the measurement results with the regulated limits such as: - Limit values; - Alert thresholds for sensible utilities (residential areas): - Intervention thresholds for sensible utilities (residential areas).